 Next session, we will be continuing the effort to push for even more reforms to make it easier to vote, including getting rid of Tim Eyman’s ballot propaganda.

-The week's major votes included House passage of the Ocean Shipping Reform Act and Recovering…
+The week's major votes included House passage of the NOTAM Improvement Act and the Chance…